hazerbean/webskipex/README.md

 * HTML should be valid (HTML5)
 * CSS should be valid (CSS level 3)
 * JavaScript should:
  * work (i.e. nothing is funamentally broken and stubs are used for capabilities that are in-development)
  * give no errors in the console
  * give no errors in jslint.com (with browser assumed and console allowed)

-You should adopt a similar approach to managing your own work: by regularly checking its validity and operational capability you'll write better code in the first place.
+Students are encouraged to adopt a similar approach to managing their work.
+Rregularly checking code validity and operational capability results in writing better code from the outset.